ICM Manual v.3.1

 Next

 1. Main menus.
-Add or modify a section in the icm.gui file.
-To program the main GUI menus and popup dialogs, you need to modify a single file, called icm.gui .
-This file resides in the $ICMHOME directory.
+Add or modify a section in the icm.gui file, or (preferred) your own file in the same format.
+To program the main GUI menus and popup dialogs, you can modify a single central file, called icm.gui or create your own .gui file.
+This main icm.gui file resides in the $ICMHOME directory, while your own additional file can be anywhere else.
 The icm.gui file contains controls for each menu item.
 It the menu item requires a dialog, it is automatically generated.

 2. Popup dialogs in tables.
 Add a header element called cellPopup or tablePopup need to be added to a table, e.g.